auroraextensions/notificationservice/README.rst

 The ``<notification>`` node describes the various components of a specific notification and has two (2) attributes, ``index`` and ``severity``.
-The value of the ``index`` attribute must be an ``int`` and denotes the notifications position in the resulting array of notifications.
+The value of the ``index`` attribute must be an ``int``, which denotes the notification position in the resulting array of notifications.
 The value of the ``severity`` attribute maps to levels defined in ``Magento\Framework\Notification\MessageInterface``, and must be one of the following: